jonasjberg/autonameow/notes/ideas.md

 Some "raw" data will not relate to certain name template fields in any meaningful way.
-For example, `filesystem.contents.mime_type` can not be transformed to a format suited for populating the template field `{datetime}`.
+For example, `filesystem.mime_type` can not be transformed to a format suited for populating the template field `{datetime}`.

 There is no way to transform a MIME type to date/time-information in a single